Treats pain caused by arthritis and other medical problems. This medicine is a nonsteroidal anti-inflammatory drug (NSAID).

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using aspirin, a blood thinner (such as warfarin, Coumadin®), or a steroid medicine (such as cortisone, dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, or Orapred®).
-Tell your doctor if you are using a diuretic or "water pill" (such as furosemide, hydrochlorothiazide [HCTZ], spironolactone, triamterene, or Lasix®), or a blood pressure medicine (such as atenolol, labetalol, metoprolol, nadolol, propranolol, timolol, Inderal®, or Toprol®).
-Make sure your doctor knows if you are using lithium (Eskalith®, Lithobid®) or a diabetes medicine (such as chlorpropamide, glyburide, metformin, Diabinese®, Glucophage®, Glynase®, or Micronase®).
+- Make sure your doctor knows if you are also using aspirin, a blood thinner (such as warfarin, Coumadin®), or a steroid medicine (such as cortisone, dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, Medrol®, or Orapred®).
+Tell your doctor if you are using a diuretic or "water pill" (such as furosemide, hydrochlorothiazide [HCTZ], spironolactone, triamterene, or Lasix®), or certain blood pressure medicine (such as atenolol, captopril, enalapril, labetalol, lisinopril, metoprolol, nadolol, propranolol, timolol, Accupril®, Inderal®, Lotrel®, Toprol®, or Zestril®).
+Make sure your doctor knows if you are using lithium (Eskalith®, Lithobid®), methotrexate (Rheumatrex®, Trexall®), or a diabetes medicine taken by mouth (such as chlorpropamide, glyburide, metformin, Diabinese®, Glucophage®, Glynase®, or Micronase®).

 - Do not use any other NSAID medicine unless your doctor says it is okay.
 Some other NSAIDs are aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Ecotrin®, Motrin®, or Voltaren®.